Have You Received an IRS Penalty Notice for a Late Form 3520-A?

 Should You File a Protective Form 3520?

-Any other foreign retirement fund in which you have contributed more than an employer (see Who Is the Owner, below), such as an Australian superannuation account for self-employed individuals, should be put to the same tests.
-These are taxable accounts, subject to FBAR, Form 8938 and PFIC reporting, but if they fail the tests, don't file Form 3520.
+You should apply the same tests to any other foreign retirement fund in which you contribute more than your employer, such as an Australian superannuation account for self-employed individuals.
+These accounts are taxable and subject to FBAR, Form 8938, and PFIC reporting.
+But if the account fails the trust tests, do not file Form 3520.

-Let's encourage the IRS publish a ruling or two explaining exactly what it considers a foreign trust to be, and for which Form 3520 is required.
-Lately, the best way to incur a penalty from the IRS (typically $10,000) is to file a protective Form 3520 as owner of a foreign trust, even when you file it correctly and on time.
-See When To File below for a discussion about this.
-See also Foreign Trusts: IRS Penalty Notices For Late Forms 3520-A Traumatize Many Innocent Taxpayers!
+We should push the IRS to publish clear rulings explaining exactly what it considers a foreign trust and when Form 3520 is required.
+Recently, the fastest way to incur an IRS penalty (often $10,000) has been to file a protective Form 3520 as the owner of a foreign trust—even if you file it correctly and on time.
+(See When To File below for more on this.
+Also see Foreign Trusts: IRS Penalty Notices For Late Forms 3520-A Traumatize Many Innocent Taxpayers!).

 Who Is the Owner?

-You are not considered the owner of an "employees' trust."
-Neither the Code nor the regulations define this term.
-However, if a foreign pension:
+The IRS does not consider you the owner of an “employees’ trust.”
+Neither the Code nor the regulations define the term directly.
+However, the IRS treats a foreign pension as an “employees’ trust” (IRC Section 402(b)) if:

-However, if you contributed more to the foreign pension than your foreign employer, you will be treated as the owner of the portion of the plan attributable to your contributions.
-Treas.
+If you contribute more to the foreign pension than your foreign employer, however, the IRS treats you as the owner of the portion attributable to your contributions (Treas.
 Reg.
 Sec.
-1.402(b)-1(b)(6).
-That means reporting is required on Form 3520 and possibly Substitute Form 3520-A. Whether or not you are considered the owner for Form 3520 purposes, these accounts are subject to FBAR and Form 8938 reporting.
+1.402(b)-1(b)(6)).
+In that case, you must report the plan on Form 3520 and possibly on a Substitute Form 3520-A. Regardless of ownership status for Form 3520, you must also report these accounts on FBAR and Form 8938 if you are required to file them.

 SUBSTITUTE Form 3520-A

-Prior to the Small Business and Job Protection Act of 1996 (the Act), a US person who transferred property to a foreign trust was required to report the transfer on a prior version of Form 3520 within 90 days of the transfer.
-Also, US owners of foreign trusts were required to file annually a prior version of Form 3520-A. No reporting was required of US beneficiaries of foreign trusts or of US persons who received gifts from foreign persons.
+Before the Small Business and Job Protection Act of 1996 (the Act), a US person who transferred property to a foreign trust had to report the transfer on an earlier version of Form 3520 within 90 days.
+US owners of foreign trusts also had to file a prior version of Form 3520-A each year.
+However, US beneficiaries of foreign trusts and US persons who received gifts from foreign persons did not have to file anything.

-A foreign trust (that's the trust, not you) with a US owner (that's you) must file Form 3520-A to provide information about the foreign trust, it’s US beneficiaries, and any United States person who is treated as an owner of any portion of the foreign trust.
-Form 3520-A is required to be filed by the trust with the IRS by the 15th day of the third month after the end of the trust's tax year (March 15 for a calendar year).
-Foreign trusts often do not meet this reporting requirement.
-In fact, they rarely do.
+A foreign trust (the trust itself, not you) with a US owner (that’s you) must file Form 3520-A to provide information about the trust, its US beneficiaries, and any US person treated as an owner of any portion of the trust.
+The trust must file the form with the IRS by the 15th day of the third month after the end of the trust’s tax year (March 15 for a calendar-year trust).
+Foreign trusts rarely meet this requirement.

 Receipt of Certain Large Gifts or Bequests From Certain Foreign Persons

-- More than $15,797 from foreign corporations or foreign partnerships
+More than $15,797 from foreign corporations or partnerships

-You are required to complete Part IV of Form 3520.
+You must complete Part IV of Form 3520.

 When To File

-The due date to file Form 3520 is the 15th day of the 4th month following the end of the U.S. person's tax year.
-The instructions to Form 3520 explain that if the U.S. person is granted an extension of time to file Form 1040, the due date for filing Form 3520 is the 15th day of the 10th month following the end of the U.S. person's tax year.
-In other words, Form 4868 extends the time to file Form 3520 along with Form 1040.
+The due date to file Form 3520 is the 15th day of the fourth month after the end of your tax year.
+If you obtain an extension of time to file Form 1040, the extension also moves the due date for Form 3520 to the 15th day of the tenth month after your tax year ends.
+In other words, filing Form 4868 extends the due date for both Form 1040 and Form 3520.

-The traumatic experience of one of our clients, and me, over the due date of Substitute Form 3520-A is described in Foreign Trusts: IRS Penalty Notices For Late Forms 3520-A Traumatize Many Innocent Taxpayers!
-As the article explains, there is definitely a disconnect right now between the people (or robots) at the IRS who issue penalty notices and their own Internal Revenue Manual.
-This is a nightmare for countless innocent taxpayers.
-It is an issue that is currently under review by the IRS Systemic Advocacy Management System, but any resolution will take months.
-If you have been affected by this fiasco, please make your voice heard with the IRS at the Systemic Advocacy Management System or at the Taxpayer Advocate Service.
+One of my clients and I experienced this problem firsthand when the IRS penalized a timely filed Substitute Form 3520-A. I described this in Foreign Trusts: IRS Penalty Notices For Late Forms 3520-A Traumatize Many Innocent Taxpayers!
+As that article explains, the IRS currently suffers from a disconnect between the penalty notices it issues (often automatically by computer) and its own Internal Revenue Manual.
+Countless innocent taxpayers are caught in this nightmare.
+The IRS Systemic Advocacy Management System is currently reviewing the issue, but any resolution will take months.
+If you have been affected, you should raise your voice with the IRS through the Systemic Advocacy Management System or the Taxpayer Advocate Service.

 What Happens If You Don't File?

-- 35% of the gross value of any property transferred to a foreign trust for failure by a US transferor to report the creation of or transfer to a foreign trust.
+- 35% of the gross value of any property you transferred to a foreign trust if you failed to report the creation of or transfer to the trust

-- 35% of the gross value of the distributions received from a foreign trust for failure by a US person to report receipt of the distribution.
+- 35% of the gross value of any distributions you received from a foreign trust if you failed to report the receipt

-- 5% of the gross value of the portion of the foreign trust's assets treated as owned by a US person (under the grantor trust rules in the Code) for failure by the US person to report the US ownership information.
+- 5% of the gross value of the portion of a foreign trust’s assets that you are treated as owning (under the grantor trust rules) if you failed to report your ownership information.

-You are subject to an additional $10,000 penalty (or 5% of the trust if greater) if the foreign trust a) fails to file a timely Form 3520-A, or b) does not furnish complete and accurate information, and you did not timely file Substitute Form 3520-A.
+You also face an additional penalty of $10,000, or 5% of the trust’s value (whichever is greater), if the foreign trust either (a) fails to file a timely Form 3520-A or (b) submits incomplete or inaccurate information, and you failed to timely file a Substitute Form 3520-A.

 Relief Under Rev. Proc.
 2020-17

-This ruling provides an exemption from the information reporting requirements under IRC Section 6048 for certain U.S. citizens and residents with respect to their transactions with, and ownership of, certain tax-favored foreign retirement trusts and certain tax-favored foreign non-retirement savings trusts.
-As a general premise, Section 3 of the ruling states:
+Rev. Proc.
+2020-17 exempts certain US citizens and residents from the information reporting requirements under IRC Section 6048 for their transactions with, and ownership of, certain tax-favored foreign retirement trusts and certain tax-favored foreign non-retirement savings trusts.

-But Section 5 of the ruling imposes arbitrary contribution limits and requirements that eliminate a large number of foreign trusts that fall within the general premise.
+However, Section 5 of the ruling imposed arbitrary contribution limits and requirements that excluded many foreign trusts that otherwise met the general premise.

-For example, tax favored retirement trusts must meet the following requirements established by the laws of the trust's jurisdiction:
+For example, tax-favored foreign retirement trusts must meet the following conditions under the laws of their jurisdiction:

-Tax favored foreign non-retirement savings trusts are trusts that are created to earn income for the provision of medical, disability, or educational benefits.
-But under the laws of the trust's jurisdiction, contributions must be limited to $10,000 or less annually, or $200,000 or less on a lifetime basis.
+Tax-favored foreign non-retirement savings trusts qualify if the trust was created to earn income for medical, disability, or educational benefits.
+However, the laws of the jurisdiction must limit contributions to $10,000 or less annually or $200,000 or less over a lifetime.